This hibiscus face mask is 100% real food nourishment for your skin. It gently cleanses and exfoliates leaving your skin moisturized and rejuvenated!

 Yogurt is one of my go to foods for nourishing skin and hair care!

 Have you used food as part of your skincare routine?
 Let me know in the comments below!
+And if you liked this post then you’ll surely enjoy this DIY Hibiscus Hair Mask!

 - Aloe vera gel